pnnl/tesp/src/tesp_support/README.rst

   $ pip install tesp_support

 However, in order to be useful, tesp_support needs custom versions of GridLAB-D and EnergyPlus.
-It also requires Python 3.5 or later, with Numpy, SciPy_ and PYPOWER_.
-There will be cross-platform installers of the complete TESP for Windows, Linux and Mac OS X made available on GitHub.
+It also requires Python 3.6 or later, with Numpy, SciPy_, NetworkX_, matplotlib_ and PYPOWER_.
+There are cross-platform installers of the complete TESP for Windows, Linux and Mac OS X on GitHub.
+A Docker version is also available for users.

 Development Work Flow for tesp_support
 ======================================

-* from this directory, 'pip install -e .' points Python to this cloned repository for any calls to tesp_support functions
+* From this directory, 'pip install -e .' points Python to this cloned repository for any calls to tesp_support functions
-* see the http://github.com/pnnl/tesp/src/tesp_support/tesp_support for a
-roadmap of existing Python source files, and some documentation.
+* See the https://github.com/pnnl/tesp/tree/master/src/tesp_support/tesp_support for a roadmap of existing Python source files, and some documentation.
 Any changes or additions to the code need to be made in this directory.
-* run tests from any other directory on this computer
+* Run tests from any other directory on this computer
-* when ready, edit the tesp_support version number and dependencies in setup.py
+* When ready, edit the tesp_support version number and dependencies in setup.py
-* to deploy, 'python setup.py sdist upload'
+* To deploy, 'python setup.py sdist upload'
-* any user gets the changes with 'pip install tesp_support --upgrade'
+* Any user gets the changes with 'pip install tesp_support --upgrade'
-* use 'pip show tesp_support' to verify the version and location on your computer
+* Use 'pip show tesp_support' to verify the version and location on your computer

 Using TESP
 ==========